 Thank you for your interest in bringing your project to Maynard!
 We want your experience to go as smoothly as possible.
 To help this along, we have prepared a list that should be helpful in preparing a successful application and plan.
-We strongly recommend you review all the information on this page and hope it proves helpful.
+We strongly recommend you review all the information in this document and hope it proves helpful.

 We realize your time and money are invested in making your project a reality: by following these steps, you’re setting yourself up for success and hopefully a lot less stress!

 For Site Plan and/or Special Permit approval from the Planning Board (PB) a project must:

 - Demonstrate compliance with the Zoning By-laws (ZBL) including Downtown Overlay District Zoning Regulations and Design Review, if applicable.

 - Demonstrate compliance with PB rules and regulations (including Landscape Regulations).